webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", 50, 50);
  }

 Pro Tip: Be sure to run your app after making changes.
-If something breaks, it's a lot easier to track down when there are only a few lines of changes to debug.
+It's much easier to debug a few lines of code than a completed app.

-What you see now is pretty cool for stationary text, but because we have a game loop already set up, we should be able to make this text move quite easily.
+What you see now is pretty cool for stationary text.
+Since we have a game loop already set up, let's enhance this text by making it move.

  var textX = 50;